NovaBACKUP Data Protection Blog

 Amendment to the California Consumer Privacy Act (CCPA)

-The CPRA went into effect January 1st, 2023 with the goal of giving consumers more say in how their personal information is used by businesses who gather it.
-This law limits what information can be collected, how the consumer is notified of collection, how that data is shared with other businesses, and it provides the consumer with the ability to opt-out.
-Perhaps most interestingly is that it also gives the consumer a right to request what specific information a company has about them and request that information be corrected, limited and even deleted!
-This places the burden of data removal on the business who collects it, and while there is an exception built in for archives and backups, it raises questions.
+The CPRA went into effect on January 1st, 2023, intending to give consumers more say in how their personal information is used by businesses that gather it.
+This law limits what information can be collected, how the consumer is notified of collection, how that data is shared with other businesses, and it provides the consumer with the ability to opt out.
+Perhaps most interestingly is that it also gives the consumer the right to request what specific information a company has about them and request that information be corrected, limited, and even deleted!
+This places the burden of data removal on the business that collects it, and while there is an exception built in for archives and backups, it raises questions.
 Will future amendments include backup data?
 When a backup is restored (and again becomes production data), will that client's data once again be promptly dealt with in your organization?

 While California was the first state to launch a data protection law, others have their own coming into effect or are rapidly working to get one in place.

-In the U.S. following California, other states are passing state privacy laws to regulate how data is collected.
+In the U.S., following California, other states are passing state privacy laws to regulate how data is collected.
 Similarly, they call for regular security risk assessments and employee training.
-Individuals have a right to opt out their personal data from targeted advertising, profiling and sales.
-While the laws are similar, there will are no doubt specifics which should be observed by businesses who are working with personal data in these states.
+Individuals have a right to opt out of their personal data from targeted advertising, profiling, and sales.
+While the laws are similar, there will be no doubt specifics that should be observed by businesses that are working with personal data in these states.

-Not far behind on the legislative trail is Michigan, Ohio, New Jersey and Pennsylvania with their own bills underway.
+Not far behind on the legislative trail are Michigan, Ohio, New Jersey, and Pennsylvania, with their own bills underway.

 Kaseya’s 2022 Global Benchmark Survey Report